-The District is issuing its \$15,000,000\ Variable Rate Unlimited Tax School Building Bonds, Series 2019B (the "Bonds") in accordance with the Constitution and general laws of the State of Texas, including, particularly, Chapter 45, Texas Education Code, as amended, Chapter 1371, Texas Government Code, as amended, an order adopted by the Board (the "Order") on June 18, 2019 authorizing the issuance of the Bonds and delegating authority to certain officers of the District to complete the sale of the Bonds through the execution of a pricing certificate (the "Pricing Certificate"), and an election held within the District on May 4, 2019 (the "Election").
+The District is issuing its \$14,930,000 Variable Rate Unlimited Tax School Building Bonds, Series 2019B (the "Bonds") in accordance with the Constitution and general laws of the State of Texas, including, particularly, Chapter 45, Texas Education Code, as amended, Chapter 1371, Texas Government Code, as amended, an order adopted by the Board (the "Order") on June 18, 2019 authorizing the issuance of the Bonds and delegating authority to certain officers of the District to complete the sale of the Bonds through the execution of a pricing certificate (the "Pricing Certificate"), and an election held within the District on May 4, 2019 (the "Election").
+The Pricing Certificate establishing the final terms of the Bonds was executed by an authorized District official on August 21, 2019.